MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/what-is-task.md

 - Accounting delivers weekly spreadsheet to CFO and department managers

-- CFO reviews spreadsheet weekly and provides any<!--Edit okay?--> notices regarding budget overage
+- CFO reviews spreadsheet weekly and provides any notices regarding budget overage

-We later discovered additional tasks through talking with other<!--Suggested.--> team members:
+We later discovered additional tasks through talking with other team members:

 - Accounting looks up and records general ledger codes for each expense item